priscillabigaill/matrix-vector-mult-benchmark/README.md

 # <b> Matrix Vector Multiplication Benchmark </b>

-This repository contains a program that tests if the function used to calculate the matrix vector multiplication works successfully.
+This repository contains programs that: <br>
+a. tests if the function used to calculate the matrix vector multiplication works successfully <br>

-#
+b.
+Analyzes the time and complexity of the matrix vector multiplication

 ## Testing

 To run: